ankitarawat309/e-commerce-sales-analysis/README.md

 ## 📌 Project Overview

-This project focuses on analyzing an e-commerce sales dataset using Python.
-The aim is to understand sales performance across products, countries, customers, and different months.
+This project analyzes an e-commerce sales dataset using Python to understand sales performance across products, countries, customers, and different months.

-I used the Online Retail dataset from the UCI Machine Learning Repository and followed the basic data analysis process: data cleaning, analysis, and visualization.
+I used the Online Retail dataset from the UCI Machine Learning Repository and followed the basic data analysis process of data cleaning, analysis, and visualization.

 ## 📊 Dataset